 And for your extra dirty clothes, you can always have with you a little bag (such as a plastic bag, or like me, a tissue one), it’s better to be able to separate them with your other clothes!

 Small useful extras:

 Finally, I will share with you what’s good to take with you as extras that can always serve you!
 Firstly, the earplugs!
 If you ever find yourself sleeping in dorms, than you might at some point find yourself share it with some snooring people!
-I personally have no problem with it as I have a heavy sleep, but for most people, earplugs are like Graal in those cases!

 The pocket-knive… always useful!
 As to open bottles, or also as to cut yourself some slices of bread (for example).
 And it takes nothing as for the space! (but remember that in the airports, the security might take it from you, so put it in your checked baggage if you’ve got one!).
 There’s also the spoon…I’ve personally got tempted to buy myself a yogourt at some times, but couldn’t as I had nothing to eat it with… And since I got myself aspoon, I am more than happy!

 A torch: It happened that I went to visit some caves with friends, or that I had to walk in the dark, and during those times, I greatly missed a torch! (the phone’s torch doesn’t really help in those cases), so I greatly advice you to get yourself one!
 It doesn’t take muche space, and you’ll find it a use for sure!